Douglas Unger

 Longer press-release biography (300 words):

-Douglas Unger is the author of four novels, including Leaving the Land, winner of the Society of Midland Authors Award for best fiction, a citation from the P.E.N.
+Douglas Unger is the author of five novels, including Leaving the Land, winner of the Society of Midland Authors Award for best fiction, a citation from the P.E.N.
 Ernest Hemingway award, and a finalist for the Pulitzer Prize and Robert F. Kennedy awards.
-His fourth novel, Voices from Silence, was a year’s end “experts recommend” selection of “The Washington Post Book World,” and a revised edition was published in 2008 in French translation as Mes frères de sang.
+His fourth novel, Voices from Silence, was a year’s end selection of “The Washington Post Book World,” and an updated edition was published in 2008 in French translation as Mes frères de sang.
 His collection of short fiction, Looking for War and Other Stories, earned top twenty ranking among books of short stories on Amazon.com.
 New fiction and essays have appeared in “Boulevard,” “Southwest Review,” “The Writers’ Chronicle,” and “Carve” magazines, also in the collection West of 98: Living and Writing in the New American West, and the Ecco Anthology of Contemporary American Fiction.
-Five years in the writing, he has just completed a new novel set in Las Vegas, titled Dream City.
+More than ten years in the writing, his newest novel, Dream City, set in Las Vegas, will be published in October, 2024, in the acclaimed Western Literature and Fiction series of the University of Nevada Press.
+He is currently at work on a collection of essays on the art of fiction titled The Geometries of Fiction.

-Doug Unger serves on the executive boards of Words Without Borders, Point of Contact, the Americas for Conservation and the Arts, and as an advisory editor for The Americas Series with Texas Tech University Press.
-Unger has lived in Las Vegas since 1991, after teaching eight years at Syracuse University, and he is the co-founder of the M.F.A. in Creative Writing International program and Ph.D. with Creative Dissertation at UNLV, where he also served for two years as Interim Chair of the Department of English.
-Internationally recognized as a literary activist and person of letters, his awards include a Guggenheim fellowship for fiction, a Fulbright scholarship in Comparative Literature for Argentina, Uruguay and Chile, a fellowship from the Fundación Valparaíso in Spain, a State of Washington Governor’s award, the Nevada Board of Regents Creative Activities Award, and induction into the Nevada Writers Hall of Fame.
+Doug Unger serves on the executive board of Words Without Borders (www.wordswithoutborders.org), and as Education Chair for the education site, Words Without Borders Campus (www.wwb-campus.org).
+Unger is co-founder of the M.F.A. in Creative Writing International program and Ph.D. with Creative Dissertation at UNLV, where he teaches for the Department of English affiliated with the Black Mountain Institute.
+His awards include a Guggenheim fellowship for fiction, a Fulbright scholarship in Comparative Literature for Argentina, Uruguay and Chile, a fellowship from the Fundación Valparaíso in Spain, a State of Washington Governor’s award, the Nevada Board of Regents Creative Activities Award, and induction into the Nevada Writers Hall of Fame.